ClementNerma/Rave/docs/hybrid.md

 This code is equivalent to the class we wrote before.
 We'll, its a lot more simplier here, right?
 Let's detail this.

-The function is marked with the `iter` keyword to indicate it's an iterator, as well as the `func` keyword because it's a function (even if it will be converted to an `Iterator<T>` class).
+The function is marked with the `iter` keyword to indicate it's an iterator, as well as the `fn` keyword because it's a function (even if it will be converted to an `Iterator<T>` class).
 Its signature also tells it returns an iteration.
 In its body, it simply makes a loop that _yields_ some values.
 To be exact, each time the `yield` keyword is encountered, the value is returned and the function is _paused_ until the program asks to generate values again.
 So, all resources locally defined by the function stays in memory.

 We can use a loop to explore an iterator's values: